-The withholding statement information must be either submitted electronically or reported using Form K-5.
+The withholding statement information must be either submitted electronically via the MyTaxes portal as a transmitter at MyTaxes.ky.gov or reported using Form K-5.
 Withhholding statement information must be submitted to DOR by January 31.
 Failure to furnish the required withholding statement information may result in penalties in accordance with KRS 131.180(3).